 I then remembered each visit to the abortion clinic.
 I remembered seeing other women sitting in the waiting room.
 I remembered being taken into a counseling room and a woman asked me, "Are you sure this is what you want to do?"
 I remembered being on the table in the procedure room.
 I remembered seeing the doctor and the nurse.
 I remembered hearing the sounds of the suction of the machine used to perform the abortion.
 I remembered the pain.

 I left the church that morning as fast as I could.
 I got home and I cried for hours until I had no strength.
-I didn’t know I could cry so many tears.
-I couldn’t comprehend how I could have done such a thing, not only once, but twice.
+I didn't know I could cry so many tears.
+I couldn't comprehend how I could have done such a thing, not only once, but twice.
 I said to God, “I should die for what I’ve done.”
-The Lord spoke to me, and He said “Just as I am here with you now, I was with you then and I still love you.”
+The Lord spoke to me, and He said "Just as I am here with you now, I was with you then and I still love you."
 I knew by the end of the day that God had forgiven me.
-I promise to the Lord that if he ever blessed me to get pregnant again, I would never have another abortion–even if it meant me giving up my life for the sake of the child.
-And I meant it.

 But it wouldn’t be until the summer of 2011 that I could forgive myself.
 By divine connections, I began volunteering at a pregnancy resource center who also sponsored an abortion recovery and healing program.
 For several weeks, we went through layers and layers of reasons, ill-effects and processes of how to overcome knowing you are personally responsible for ending your own child's life.
 Incomprehensible.

 Through a series of divine appointments and TBN, the Lord, very patiently and lovingly took me by the hand and let me know he loved me and he would never let me go.
-It wouldn’t be until I saw a late night talk show on TBN who took phone calls on the topic of the night that I was finally able to briefly tell my abortion story–but only anonymously.
+It wouldn't be until I saw a late night talk show on TBN who took phone calls on the topic of the night that I was finally able to briefly tell my story--but only anonymously.

 That summer of 2011 marked a new beginning in my life.
 My children now bear their rightful names and they were properly memorialized for the lives God gave them.
 And, I was able to put a voice to my grief in a poem, which continues to bring healing and strength to me.
 I not only faced my own brokenness and was able to finally place it in the hands of Jesus to heal me and restore my soul, I was able to tell my children, my mother, my brother and my sister there are two little ones they never met who they will one day meet when they get to heaven.
 I didn't know how it would turn out.
 Would they get mad and disown me?
 Would they yell and scream?
 There was mixed emotions.
 But as my family has proven over and over, love endures all things.